RLBot/core/README.md

 ## Developer Setup

 - Install .NET 8 SDK [https://dotnet.microsoft.com/en-us/download/dotnet/8.0]
-- Install an IDE
+- Install an IDE (Visual Studio 2022 or Rider)
-  - Visual Studio 2022 was used for initial development.
+- Run `git submodule update --init` to get the Flatbuffers submodule
-  - Rider is also known to work.
+- Run `generate-flatbuffers.bat` to generate the Flatbuffers models

 ## Building

-In Visual Studio 2022, you can build the solution in Release mode, and find the compiled binaries at RLBotCS\bin\Release\net8.0.
+In VS2022 or Rider, build the solution in Release mode.
+The compiled binaries are at RLBotCS\bin\Release\net8.0.

 ## Deployment